starsite/FileMaker-Swift/README.md

 - - -

 ### FIAS Swift App Delegate (walkthrough)
-Create and use a Swift `AppDelegate` in a FileMaker iOS App SDK project (v17).
+Create and use a Swift `App Delegate` in a FileMaker iOS App SDK project (v17).
 Also shows an example of how to fire a FileMaker script from the `completedReturnToForegroundActive()` delegate method.
 * https://github.com/starsite/FileMaker-Swift/blob/master/FIAS%20Swift%20AppDelegate%20(walkthrough).md

 - - -